ayushrajsingh0542/NetFlix-GPT/netflix-gpt/README.md

 - re used movie list component to make movie recommendation container
 - env to gitignore
 - made site responsive
+- Created another branch to add more features
+- Added the feature so now each movie card can be cliked and play trailer
+- fixed minor bugs
+- used useLocation to confirm the path

 # Features